KILTprotocol/sdk-js/docs/getting-started.md

      revoked: false } }
 ```

-Of course, the Attester has to send it back to the Claimer in a message:
+The Attester has to send the `attestedClaim` object back to the Claimer in the following message:
 ```typescript
 import ISubmitAttestationForClaim from '@kiltprotocol/sdk'